December 18, 2019, 9:00 am – 7:00 pm

-The Bright Internet Global Summit (BIGS) will be held at the Marriott Marquis hotel in San Francisco December 12-13, 2018.
-Day 1 meetings for BIGS 2018 on December 12th are dedicated to practical industry experts and policy makers and open to non-AIS members.
-These sessions will provide an interactive forum by bringing together leading academics, practitioners and policy makers to discuss the critical issues of today’s Internet and possible means and business models to realize the next generation of a trusted and safe Internet, including Bright Internet Initiative and approaches for preventive cybersecurity paradigm and business development.
+The Bright Internet Global Summit (BIGS) will be held at the Internationales Congress Center München (ICM) in Munich on December 18, 2019.
+The meetings for BIGS 2019 in the morning are dedicated to practical industry experts and policy makers and open to non-AIS members.
+These sessions will provide an interactive forum by bringing together leading academics, practitioners, and policy makers to discuss the critical issues of today’s Internet and possible means and business models to realize the next generation of a trusted and safe Internet, including the Bright Internet Initiative and other approaches for preventive cybersecurity paradigm and business development.

-Day 2 sections for BIGS 2018 on December 13th, as a pre-ICIS workshop, are dedicated to academic research paper presentations and discussion and open to AIS members.
-The Day 2 sessions will be held in cooperation with the AIS Special Interest Group on Information Security and Privacy (SIGSEC) as a part of the Workshop on Information Security and Privacy (WISP 2018).
-Information on BIGS 2018 for both days can be found at www.brightinternet.org.
+As a post-ICIS workshop, the academic track for BIGS 2019 will be held from 1:00pm to 7:00pm and is dedicated to academic research paper presentations and discussion and open to AIS members.
+The afternoon sessions will be presented in cooperation with the AIS Special Interest Group on Information Security and Privacy (SIGSEC).
+Information on BIGS 2019 can be found at http://brightinternet.org/.

-This call for papers for the academic track for Day 2 (December 13th) invites original research articles addressing a broad coverage of technical, managerial, economic, and policy solutions towards developing the Bright Internet and Trust, with emphasis on preventive cybersecurity and global trust building.
+This call for papers for the academic track in the afternoon (December 18th) invites original research articles addressing a broad coverage of technical, managerial, economic, and policy solutions towards developing the Bright Internet and Trust, with emphasis on preventive cybersecurity and global trust building.
 Papers may employ any applicable IS research method (case study, survey, analytical modeling, experiments, computational models, design science, and so forth).
-The key issues to be discussed at the BIGS 2018 academic forum include, but are not limited to, the following:
+The key issues to be discussed at the BIGS 2019 academic forum include, but are not limited to, the following:

-- What are the most serious cybersecurity issues currently encountered by companies, individual citizens, and on national levels (national security) and what can be done about these issues?
+- What are the most serious cybersecurity issues currently encountered by countries, companies, and individual citizens, and what can be done about these issues?